Liverpool held by Sporting

 Fernandes's long-range effort swerved but was straight at the goalkeeper, who was unable to handle it down low and saw it find the back of the net.

-However, Liverpool had looked the better team and deservedly equalised in the 20th minute through Origi.
+However, Liverpool had looked the better team and equalised in the 20th minute through Origi.

 Andy Robertson's cross from the left was met by Jordan Henderson, with Origi on hand to tap in after Sporting goalkeeper Renan Ribeiro saved the captain's header.